New Orleans: Crime

 In 2006, with nearly half the population gone and widespread disruption and dislocation because of deaths and refugee relocations from Hurricane Katrina, the city hit another record of homicides.
 It was ranked as the most dangerous city in the country.
 By 2009, there was a 17% decrease in violent crime, a decrease seen in other cities across the country.
 But the homicide rate remained among the highest in the United States, at between 55 and 64 per 100,000 residents.
-In 2010, New Orleans' homicide rate dropped to 49.1 per 100,000, but increased again in 2012, to 53.2, the highest rate among cities of 250,000 population or larger.
+In 2010, New Orleans's homicide rate dropped to 49.1 per 100,000, but increased again in 2012, to 53.2, the highest rate among cities of 250,000 population or larger.

 The violent crime rate is a key issue in every modern mayoral race.
 In January 2007, several thousand New Orleans residents marched to City Hall for a rally demanding police and city leaders tackle the crime problem.
 Then-Mayor Ray Nagin said he was "totally and solely focused" on addressing the problem.
 Later, the city implemented checkpoints during late night hours in problem areas.
-The murder rate climbed 14% in 2011 to 57.88 per 100,000 rising to #21 in the world.
+The murder rate climbed 14% in 2011 to 57.88 per 100,000 rising to No. 21 in the world.
 In 2016, according to annual crime statistics released by the New Orleans Police Department (NOPD), 176 were murdered.
 In 2017, New Orleans had the highest rate of gun violence, surpassing the more populated Chicago and Detroit.
 In 2020, murders increased 68% from 2019 with a total of 202 murders.
 Criminal justice observers blamed impacts from COVID-19 and changes in police strategies for the uptick.
-In 2022, New Orleans' homicide rate skyrocketed, leading every major city, hence the city again being declared as the "Murder Capital of America".
-The 2022 city murder count increased to 280 which was a 26-year high.
-The NOPD dropped to under 1,000 officers in 2022 which means the department is severely understaffed for the city's population.
+In 2022, New Orleans's homicide rate skyrocketed, leading every major city, hence the city again being declared as the "Murder Capital of America".
+The 2022 city homicide count increased to 280 which was a 26-year high.
+The NOPD dropped to under 1,000 officers in 2022 which meant the department was severely understaffed for the city's population.
 NOPD is actively working to reduce violent crime by offering attractive incentives to recruit and retain more officers.